Structures / M. H. de Young Memorial Museum

 - Richard Niewiarowski

-The structural engineers provided solutions to a number design challenges in order to bring the architect’s vision to life.
+The structural engineers provided solutions to a number of design challenges in order to bring the architect’s vision to life.
 These included a highly irregular floor plan with many diaphragm openings, expansive cantilevered truss eaves the project 62 feet, and interior bridges spanning over 90 feet.
-The building was designed for various heavy live loads for art exhibits and large interior landscaped courtyards..
+The building was designed for various heavy live loads for art exhibits and large interior landscaped courtyards.
 The structure also has 400 feet long building wings with only 20 feet of connecting floor and roof diaphragm, and a significant quantity of non-orthogonal connection geometry driven by the architectural layout.
+It is a pioneering example of computer-assisted design and fabrication; no two pieces of the cladding are the same.

 - SEAONC Excellence in Engineering Award, Landmark Structures